alibaba/bifrostui/packages/bui-core/src/Picker/index.en-US.md

 ### Multi column mode

-Adopt`options`sex can be passed into a two-dimensional array to implement a multi column selector.
+By passing the 'options' property into a two-dimensional array, a multi column selector can be implemented.

 ```tsx
 import { Button, Picker, Stack } from '@bifrostui/react';